discreetlogcontracts/dlcspecs/Protocol.md

 1. Funding Public Key
    - B's public key used in the multi-signature [funding output](Transactions.md#FundingOutputs)
-2. CET ToLocal Public Key
+2. Sweep Public Key
-   - B's public key used in computing the [ToLocal](Transactions.md#CETOutputs) keys in CETs
+   - A's public key used in the creation of the CETs [output script](Transactions.md#CETOutputs).

 #### B's addresses